A plan sponsor’s guide to GLP-1 medications for weight-loss

-GLP-1 medications are FDA-approved specifically for weight loss for more than half the adult population in the United States.
+GLP-1 medications are FDA-approved specifically for weight loss for more than half the adult population of the United States.
 Plan sponsors can take action to manage weight and other cardiodiabesity-related health challenges within their member population.

 ""